Noem, at CPAC, argues country needs to 'fix damage' Biden is doing

 NOEM SENDS SOUTH DAKOTA NATIONAL GUARD TROOPS TO US-MEXICO BORDER

-And in an interview following her CPAC speech with Fox News’ Mike Emanuel, she said if she were in the White House right now, "I’d get the resources down there to make sure it’s secure."
+In an interview following her CPAC speech with Fox News’ Mike Emanuel, she said if she were in the White House right now, "I’d get the resources down there to make sure it’s secure."

-Noem’s national guard move grabbed attention in recent weeks after reports – confirmed by her office – that a conservative GOP donor helped fund the deployment of the South Dakota National Guard members to the southern border in Texas.
+Noem’s National Guard move grabbed attention in recent weeks after reports – confirmed by her office – that a conservative GOP donor helped fund the deployment of the South Dakota National Guard members to the southern border in Texas.

 Noem, who’s up for reelection in 2022, has become a hero to conservatives over the past year for her resistance to coronavirus pandemic restrictions,